StevenDixonDev/Building-Electron-Apps-The-Guide/Tutorials/#4B_SettingUpGithubPrivate/readme.md

 ```

 You should notice a large difference from the last tutorial in our scripts.
 Build and Travis-mac are used by travis to compile our program.
-Prebuild is used when we want to test our packaged app without uploaded it to S3, and Pack will compile our app and upload it to our S3 bucket.
+Prebuild is used when we wanwwwwdwdst our packaged app without uploaded it to S3, and Pack will compile our app and upload it to our S3 bucket.

 Note: to use Pack you will need to set your system ENV variables like so: (Make sure to use your Writer_user info)